Central Bank of Brazil

-The Central Bank of Brazil (Banco Central do Brasil, /pt-br/) is Brazil's central bank, the bank is autonomous in exercising its functions, and its main objective is to achieve stability in the purchasing power of the national currency.
-It was established on Thursday, 31 December 1964.
+The Central Bank of Brazil (BCB; Banco Central do Brasil, /pt-br/) is the central bank of Brazil.
+It is the country's chief monetary authority and is responsible for maintaining the stability of the national currency's purchasing power.
+The bank was established on 31 December 1964.

-The bank is not linked to any ministry, currently being autonomous.
-Like other central banks, the Brazilian central bank is the principal monetary authority of the country.
-It received this authority when it was founded by three different institutions: the Bureau of Currency and Credit (SUMOC), the Bank of Brazil (BB), and the National Treasury.

-One of the main instruments of Brazil's monetary policy is the Banco Central do Brasil's overnight rate, called the SELIC rate.
-It is managed by Monetary Policy Committee (COPOM) of the bank.
+The Central Bank of Brazil is not affiliated with any ministry and, like other central banks, exercises monetary authority in the country.
+It was created through the merger of three institutions: the Superintendência da Moeda e do Crédito (SUMOC), the Bank of Brazil (BB), and the National Treasury.
+One of the main instruments of Brazil's monetary policy is the bank's benchmark overnight interest rate, known as the SELIC rate, which is set by the bank's Monetary Policy Committee (Copom).
+The bank is also active in promoting financial inclusion and is a leading member of the Alliance for Financial Inclusion.

-The bank is active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion.
-It is also one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Maya Declaration. during the 2011 Global Policy Forum in Mexico.

-Since 25 February 2021, it is independent from the Federal Government.
+It was one of the original 17 regulatory institutions to make national commitments to financial inclusion under the Maya Declaration.
+Since 25 February 2021, the bank has been institutionally independent from the federal government.